-The Bottom Line: Overall, I’m happy to recommend the Fat Stacks Blogging Course Bundle.
+The Bottom Line: Overall, I’m happy to recommend the Fat Stacks Niche Site Profits Course.
 At the current price, it’s worth it.

 Before we get stuck in, what’s my professional background, and why am I writing this review?

-Hey, I’m Keith and I’ve been running my own business on a full-time basis since 2006.
-Most of my leads come in via my website that I originally built in pure HTML and later ported to WordPress.
+Hey, I’m Keith, and I’ve been running my own business on a full-time basis since 2006.
+Most of my leads come in via my website which I originally built in pure HTML and later ported to WordPress.
 I started learning SEO as a hobby around the year 2000 and used my knowledge to outrank my local competition.

 Hopefully, they can take comfort because I’m a genuine real-world customer writing this review to help people make a decision.
 I’m not a serial online course reviewer writing with the sole intention to rank and bank.